novasecuritynz/site/_posts/2025-05-20-how-a-simple-in-app-link-led-to-account-takeover-nz-pen-test-case-study.md

 ## Introduction

-During a recent assessment, **Nova Security NZ** identified a link-handling flaw in a popular mobile application that allowed an attacker to harvest a user’s session cookie and assume full control of the account.
-This article explains how the issue arose, the business risks it created, and the steps organisations can take to avoid similar exposures.
+During a recent assessment, Nova Security identified a link handling flaw in a popular mobile application that allowed an attacker to steal a user’s session cookie and gain full control of the account.
+This article explains about this issue, the business risks it created, and the steps organisations can take to avoid similar exposures.

 ---

 ## The Vulnerability in Detail

-### Link Embeds: Convenience with Hidden Risk

-Many mobile apps embed web links that inherit the user’s logged-in session for a seamless experience.
+### In-app message links: handy but comes with hidden risks

+In order to make user's web browser login flow seamless, many mobile apps opt-in somthing that we call "session attachment" degisn, that when a user clicks a link inside the mobile app, the mobile app would either generate an access token or directly attach any authentication tokens to the Cookies header to the web requests.
+This is handy because this would save developers time to integrate with a new login flow such as OAuth or SAML.

 Typically, the app restricts these links to trusted domains owned by the service provider.

 ### What Went Wrong